jaz404/TUTbot/docs/kinematics.md

 # Kinematics

-We can describe the pose of our mobile robot with respect to the global/world frame using 3 parameters: x, y, and theta.
+Mobile robot kinematics describes how robots move through space.
+For a differential drive robot moving on a 2D plane, we can describe its pose (position and orientation) with respect to the global/world frame using 3 parameters: x, y, and θ (theta).

+- **x, y**: Cartesian coordinates representing the robot's position in the world frame
+- **θ (theta)**: Orientation angle representing the robot's rotation about the z-axis

 ## Turtlesim Example